zacnider/fhevm-example-basic-equalitycomparison/docs/EntropyEqualityComparison.md

 # EntropyEqualityComparison

-FHE equality comparison using EntropyOracle
+Learn how to fhe equality comparison using encrypted randomness

-## Overview
+## 📚 Overview

 @title EntropyEqualityComparison
-@notice FHE equality comparison using EntropyOracle
+@notice FHE equality comparison using encrypted randomness
-@dev Example demonstrating EntropyOracle integration: using entropy in equality comparisons This example shows:
+@dev This example teaches you how to integrate encrypted randomness into your FHEVM contracts: using entropy in equality comparisons
+In this example, you will learn:
-- How to integrate with EntropyOracle
+- How to integrate encrypted randomness
-- Using entropy to enhance comparison operations
+- How to use encrypted randomness to enhance comparison operations
 - Entropy-based equality checks
 - Combining entropy with encrypted values for comparisons

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Initialize two encrypted values
 @param encryptedValue1 First encrypted value